Retina Injection Therapy (Anti-VEGF)

 What is VEGF?

-Vascular endothelial Growth factor (VEGF) is a protein produced in the human body which is responsible for production of new vessels and maintaining them.
-Under abnormal conditions like diabetic retinopathy, blood vessels obstruction and age related macular degeneration it causes formation of abnormal vessels which bleed, leak and ultimately lead to scar formation and vision loss
+Vascular endothelial Growth Factor (VEGF) is a protein produced in the human body which is responsible for the production of new blood vessels and maintaining them.
+Under abnormal conditions such as diabetic retinopathy, blood vessel obstruction, and age-related macular degeneration, VEGF triggers the formation of abnormal vessels that bleed, leak fluid, and ultimately lead to scar formation and vision loss.

 Bevacizumab